kiazamiri/Chess/Chess/README.md

-# Chess
+# C code for Chess
-The code is in Chess
+The code is in Chess ->